Sixty Million Trillion Combinations: Plot summary

-Each month, the seven men who comprise the Black Widowers (six who dine, and the waiter who attends them) meet at a fine restaurant and converse over dinner with each other, their guest, and their waiter, Henry.
-The host of the group — that is, the member who pays for everyone else's dinner that month — usually brings a guest for the evening, who will then be "grilled," or questioned, when dessert has been finished and supper has reached the brandy stage.
-This occasion is different, for Thomas Trumbull, one of the members, wants to present to the others a problem that he faces at work.
+Each month, the seven men who make up the Black Widowers (six who dine, and the waiter who attends them) meet at a fine restaurant and converse over dinner with each other, their guest, and their waiter, Henry.
+The host of the group—that is, the member who pays for everyone else's dinner that month—usually brings a guest for the evening, who will then be "grilled," or questioned, when dessert has been finished and supper has reached the brandy stage.
+This occasion is different, as Thomas Trumbull, one of the members, wants to present to the others a problem he faces at work.

 Trumbull works for the U.S. government in a mysterious capacity; it is known, though, that he is involved in cryptanalysis.

 As usual, the Black Widowers have discussed, during the pre-supper cocktails, a matter that will appear important later: the apparently unimportant subject of alliteration, or, to be more precise, first letters.